55sfg55/StraszneForum/backend/README.md

 # Forum - Backend API Documentation
+**Important:**
+_This code isn't secure.
+Do not use this version of code in the actual production app, it is alpha version yet to be finished, even as alpha._

 **Description:**
 _This API is designed to handle forum-related features, including user authentication, message boards, and data management for user entries.
 It enables developers to integrate login systems and user-based thread interactions into their applications._